-"I'm off today to visit my local class and get all the information with a view to joining asap."
+"I'm off today to visit my local class and get all the information with a view to joining as soon as possible."

-So, you've decided that Tai Chi is for you, but where do you start?
-Local councils and charities often run Tai Chi classes specifically aimed at those over 50.
-Local Age UK websites also have information about classes and related activites and it is not uncommon for private Tai Chi instructors to offer similar options.
+Local councils and charities often run classes specifically aimed at those over 50.
+Local Age UK websites also have information about classes and related activities and it is not uncommon for private instructors to offer similar options.
 To find an accredited instructor and for more information, visit Tai Chi Union for Great Britain.

-"I signed up to Tai Chi yesterday.
+"I signed up to tai chi near me yesterday.
 It is fantastic and so gentle - well worth it.
 The class I went to is run by an Age Concern group with people there from the age of 55 to 70."

 "We started the classes last year and I have to admit my balance has improved.
 In our community centre we have managed to keep the cost to £3 per class."